QianyueMa/plotly-challenge/README.md

 - - -

 ## Part 1: Plotly
-*1. Use the D3 library to read in samples.json .
+1. Use the D3 library to read in data samples.json .
 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
 - Use sample_values as the values for the bar chart.
 - Use otu_ids as the labels for the bar chart.